Semiclassical Limit of Measurement-Induced Transition in Many-Body Chaos in Integrable and Nonintegrable Oscillator Chains

-As soon as $\gamma$ becomes nonzero, the dynamics becomes chaotic with both exponential growth and ballistic spreading of cOTOC, as shown in Fig.\ref{fig:Toda_D0Evol_Transition_S}, SM.
-In Figs.\ref{fig:Panle4_TodaResults}(a) and (b), $\lambda_L$ increases\cite{Lam2013,Goldfriend2020} rapidly as $\gamma^{0.3}$ and $v_B$ exhibits a jump near the integrable limit with increasing $\gamma$.
-Thus integrable limit appears singular with respect to $v_B$ for $\gamma\to 0^+$.
-Further increasing $\gamma$, $v_B$ monotonically decreases and approaches zero at a critical $\gamma=\gamma_c$, indicating a transition to a non-chaotic phase.
-In contrast, $\lambda_\mr{L}$ shows a non-monotonic dependence on $\gamma$, with a maximum at an intermediate $\gamma$.
-Nevertheless, $\lambda_\mr{L}$ eventually vanishes for larger $\gamma>\gamma_c$, as in the non-integrable model.
-Thus, the noise/dissipation, though initially make the integrable model chaotic, eventually destroys chaos due to the stochastic synchronization.
+As soon as $\gamma$ becomes nonzero, the dynamics becomes chaotic with both exponential growth and ballistic spreading of cOTOC.
+As shown in Figs. \ref{fig:Panle4_TodaResults}(a) and \ref{fig:Panle4_TodaResults}(b), the extracted $\lambda_L$ increases\cite{Lam2013,Goldfriend2020} rapidly as $\gamma^{0.3}$ and $v_B$ exhibits a jump near the integrable limit with increasing $\gamma$.
+Thus, the integrable limit appears singular with respect to $v_B$ for $\gamma\to 0^+$.
+Further increasing $\gamma$, $v_B$ monotonically decreases and approaches zero at a critical $\gamma=\gamma_c$, indicating a transition to a nonchaotic phase.
+In contrast, $\lambda_L$ shows a nonmonotonic dependence on $\gamma$, with a maximum at an intermediate $\gamma$.
+Nevertheless, $\lambda_L$ eventually vanishes at $\gamma_c$, becoming negative for $\gamma>\gamma_c$, as in the nonintegrable model.
+Thus, the noise or dissipation, though initially making the integrable model chaotic, eventually destroys chaos due to the stochastic synchronization.
+The fact that $\lambda_L=0$ for $\gamma=0$ and $\gamma>\gamma_c$, and $\lambda_L>0$ for small $\gamma$ due to the breaking of intigribility\cite{Lam2013,Goldfriend2020}, dictates that $\lambda_L(\gamma)$ is nonmonotonic.

-\textit{Discussions.}--- In summary, we show that dynamics of quantum particles under continuous weak position measurements maps to standard stochastic Langevin evolution in the semiclassical limit of small $\hbar$.
-The noise and dissipation for the Langevin dynamics obeys usual fluctuation dissipation relation, where dissipation and the effective temperatures are controlled by the measurement strength and $\hbar$.
-The Langevin dynamics for non-integrable and integrable chains, remarkably, exhibits transitions in many-body chaos, equivalent to stochastic synchronization transition between two trajectories with slightly different initial conditions and driven by a common noise.
-Thus we provide a direct connection between the putative MIPT in the quantum model and the ST in the classical limit.
+\textit{Discussions.}--In summary, we show that effective dynamics of the position and momentum of the quantum oscillators under continuous weak position measurements maps to standard stochastic Langevin evolution in the semiclassical limit of small but nonzero $\hbar$.
+The Langevin dynamics for interacting chains, remarkably, exhibit ST in many-body chaos as a function of noise strength.
+The latter is controlled by the measurement strength in the parent quantum measurement model, implying that the ST is an MIPT in the semiclassical limit.